 San Diego River Days was initially conceived as a way to highlight the year-round work done by local groups to improve the health of the San Diego River, educate people about our River, and engage community members in River-friendly recreation or action.
 Many amazing organizations, agencies, and businesses offer opportunities for community members to get involved all along the River, from the mountains to the ocean.
 For San Diego River Days each year, the different groups plan a series of events to give the community a sampling of their exciting work.

-The 2021 San Diego River Days was the event’s 18th year.
-The San Diego River Park Foundation and partners are offered a variety of fun and free activities from May 8th through May 16th that engaged over 400 participants!
-These free activities were designed be approachable and fun.
-By trying out something new, attendees were able get to know a local group, explore a new place, or learn something new about their community.
-For a list of 2021 activities, click here.
+The 2022 San Diego River Days is the event’s 19th year.
+The San Diego River Park Foundation and partners are offering a variety of fun and free activities from May 7th through May 22nd that engaged over 400 participants!
+These free activities are designed to be approachable and fun.
+By trying out something new, attendees are able get to know a local group, explore a new place, or learn something new about their community.
+For a list of 2022 activities, click here.

 About the San Diego River Park Foundation